belmont-admin/C003-RockPaperScissors-Scoring/README.md

 ## Step 12 @fullscreen

-Click the ``|Finish|`` and improve your game by adding an animations on each shake before displaying the picture pf the rock, paper or scissors.
+Click the ``|Finish|`` and improve your game by adding an animation on each shake before displaying the picture of the rock, paper or scissors.